fmontei/Design-Operating-Systems/README.txt

 1) Make sure you are superuser (sudo -s)
 2) Go to /proc directory
-3) Type echo uid > sysmon_toggle to set current uid to uid
+3) Type echo uid > sysmon_uid to set current uid to uid (To find out what your uid is, type id -u <username> or simply id for the current user's id)
 4) Typing dmesg shows a message indicating whether current uid has been changed

 VI.
 HELPFUL LINKS